 The end of September saw the deadline for companies to complete their first mandatory statements under the Modern Slavery Act.
 But, according to the Business and Human Rights Resource Centre, the results were disappointing.

-“Many companies failed to provide any information on the action they are taking, or be open about where the risks lie in their s
+Bloomer also highlights a problem with what the statements say.
+“The content of statements is also not matching the sentiments from companies that they wish to end this scourge,” says Bloomer.
+“Many companies failed to provide any information on the action they are taking, or be open about where the risks lie in their supply chain.”

 Good examples of Modern Slavery Act statements include those from Burberry, Marks & Spencer and Oxfam GB, says Bloomer.

 The Modern Slavery Act 2015 came into force in March last year.
 Among its measures it established a special commissioner to encourage best practice in slavery prevention and new powers to seize the assets of human traffickers.

 At first there was little in the bill to place responsibility on companies, but a campaign brought about the Transparency in Supply Chain provision, which demands that companies with a turnover of £36m or more compile annual statements disclosing their efforts to ensure no slavery in their businesses or supply chains.
 They can also choose to disclose that no steps have been taken.
 There is no compulsion in the legislation to conduct supply chain due diligence, nor are there any penalties for non-compliance.

 There is, however the court of public opinion.
 Phil Bloomer’s article is an early attempt to shine a spotlight on the quality of statements so far.
 His criticisms include the observation that similarities between many statements indicate the use of disclosure templates.
 He suggests that the consultants providing advice may be providing little more than compliance.